mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 // Separate out the rooms into:
 //  - The starting room (index = 0)
 //  - A random room to be designated as the end room (with stairs and nothing else)
-//  - 90% of the remaining rooms to place random stuff into (leaving 10% empty) const rooms = this.dungeon.rooms.slice();
+//  - An array of 90% of the remaining rooms, for placing random stuff (leaving 10% empty) const rooms = this.dungeon.rooms.slice();
 const startRoom = rooms.shift();
 const endRoom = Phaser.Utils.Array.RemoveRandomElement(rooms);